rcousland/trivia/readme.md

 This is a basic trivia game powered by a Node.js(express) backend connected to a mongo DB.
 Enjoy!!!

-Mongo Needs to be installed and running.
+install package dependicies
+#npm install

-Run the below command to setup db and collections in mongo
+Setup db,collections and testData in mongo
-#npm run setupDb
+#npm run dbSetupData

-Run the below command to setup db, collections and insert test data.
+Run Application
-#npm run setupDbInsertTestData
+#npm start